What is Fit Out?

 Fit out is an extreme phase of office preparation.
 It includes such things as the installation of ceilings, floors, furnishings, and partitions of a building, as well as the installation of all required building services, including wiring, cabling and any arrangements for communication and internet connectivity.

-Office interior design plays a critical role in creating a productive work environment.
+Office interior design plays a critical role in creating a productive work environment, even in the midst of the COVID-19 pandemic.
 In previous posts, we have shown how sustainable design improves employees’ health, increasing productivity and cutting operational costs.

 Action at the global level is critical to halt the progress of global warming and the serious environmental degradation of our planet.
 The UAE is one of the leading countries to take its responsibility as a global actor by signing the Paris Agreement and by implementing a broad range of federal and local initiatives to ensure the future prosperity of its citizens while protecting and preserving natural resources for future generations.